-Day 1: Landscape
+Day One: Landscape Fundamentals

-Day one will cover the key elements needed for a successful landscape painting; design, value, color and brushwork.
+Covers the key elements needed for a successful landscape painting; design, value, color and brushwork.
 Students will learn how to have a strategy to capture the scene before them with a simplified design and correct color relationships.

 157 Old Main Street

 P.O.
 Box 307

 © Copyright 2021 All Rights Reserved North River Arts Society North River Arts Society is a 501(c)6 nonprofit organization.
 NRAS Privacy & Safety Policy